-If obj is a Suds instance object, create a new object with new().
-Otherwise do nothing and return objunchanged.
+if obj is a fieldSet, return the list of fields.
+If obj is any other Suds instance object, create a new entity object with new().
+Otherwise do nothing and return obj unchanged.

 Parameters obj (suds.sudsobject.Object or any type) - either a Suds instance object or anything.